Data model summary

 statements that are documented in Data Definition Language.

-potentially mixing statements from different batches in the same atomic
+potentially mixing statements from different batches into the same atomic change

-in an arbitrary order.
-For example, if one batch of statements contains
+different batches happen in an arbitrary order.
+For example, if one batch of

 Supported schema updates